cardboardcode/cardboardcode.github.io/_posts/2024-04-05-how_to_create_a_concept_brief.md

 2\. `GOAL`

+This refers to a story that gives more in-depth details about what is happening in the environment.

 3\. `IDEAS & SUGGESTION`

+This can include at least 5 things/ideas that the environment could contain.

 4\. `FOCAL POINT`

+This refers to the focal point which you want viewers to see the most in the environment.

 5\. `ART DIRECTION`

+This refers to the focal point which you want viewers to see the most in the environment.

 6\. `LOCATION`

+This can include at least 3 possible real-life locations which the environment can be based on.

 7\. `STATE OF THE WORLD`

+This includes only real-life photo references used for specific concepts/ideas/objects in the environment.

+Always reference!

 ### Character Concept Brief 👤